10 work history resume writing tips

 Hiring managers have love-hate relationships with resumes.
 They need resumes to find candidates to fill job openings, but they often have to wade through piles of poorly written work histories.
 If you give a hiring manager the information needed to make a quick decision about your credentials, you will have an edge over other applicants.

-Here are nine ways you can jazz up your experience section to capture the attention of hiring managers.
+Here are 10 ways you can jazz up your experience section to capture the attention of hiring managers.

 1. Ditch the job description